SabretWoW/CIS/README.md

 # A few things I struggled with/want to enhance:

-* I tried for over an hour to implement a "copy to clipboard" function in the popover, but I couldn't get the <p> tag to recognize my onclick() function.
+* I tried for over an hour to implement a "copy to clipboard" function in the popover, but I couldn't get the p tag to recognize my onclick() function.
+It was just a bonus I wanted to push myself to try.
+I moved on to hosting the application.

 * I implemented Ahoy! for analytics at the beginning because I thought I would use it.
 I ended up not, but I like having multiple sources of analytics in production applications.

 * The UI could definitely use some work.
-I enjoy front-end development and is an element I'd like to improve upon, but it's definitely not a strong suit.
+I enjoy front-end development and is an aspect I'd like to improve upon, but it's definitely not a strong suit.
 Bootstrap 5 is my go to UI toolkit, and I like developing for mobile first.

 * I've used Kaminari in other apps for pagination.
-This app probably won't need it given the number of users who will be using it, but in a production app, I'd limit the number of links displayed at the bottom to maybe 10-20
+This app probably won't need it given the number of users who will be using it, but in a production app, I'd limit the number of links displayed at the bottom to maybe 10-20 per page.